-The Cannon SX720 HS is the perfect all-rounder in its cost variety.
-This smooth camera is light and portable, portable, provides big time zoom ability at 24-960mm, launches decent Full HD 1080p video, and has built-in Wi-Fi for shifting pictures on the fly.
+The Canon SX720 HS is the perfect all-rounder in its cost variety.
+This smooth camera is light and portable, portable, provides big-time zoom ability at 24-960mm, launches decent Full HD 1080p video, and has built-in Wi-Fi for shifting pictures on the fly.
 And at just over $300, it makes a really nice lightweight travel camera and higher-quality alternative to your phone.

 PANASONIC LUMIX DC-ZS70K, 20.3 Megapixel, 4K Digital Camera, Touch Enabled 3-inch 180 Degree Flip-front Display, 30X LEICA DC VARIO-ELMAR Lens,...

 - 20.3 Megapixel MOS sensor plus 30x Leica DC VARIO-ELMAR Lens (24-720mm), plus 5-axis Hybrid o.I.S.
 (Optical image stabilizer).

 - 0.2-Inch 1, 166k-dot EVF (electronic view Finder) with eye-sensor for easier viewing under sunny outdoor conditions.